Dynamics of cellular flame deformation after a head-on interaction with a shock wave: reactive Richtmyer-Meshkov instability: Numerical results

 We then examined the flame shape amplitudes and their growth rate for all the cases considered to determine the effect of shock strength on the flame front deformation.
 As shown in figure\ \ref{comp_sim_amp}, the overall evolution were qualitatively similar for the various shock Mach numbers investigated.
 Larger flame shape amplitudes were achieved with stronger shocks.
 The flame amplitude went through the same trend of decrease during the traverse of the incident shock, and increase due to the RM instability and the chemical reaction.
 Hereafter, the amplitudes went through a drastic decrease due to the burn-out of the fresh gas along the flame funnel neck, and then gradually decay to reach the new steady state for the case of incident Mach number of 1.53, 1.75 and 1.9, while the amplitude of the flame that interacted with the $M_s$=2.5 shock gradually increased.
-To examine the flame evolution with more detail, figure \ref{comp_sim_amps_grs} show the enlarged view of the amplitudes and growth rates evolution at early times before the collapse of the interface for the cases considered.
+To examine the flame evolution with more detail, figure \ref{comp_sim_amps_grs} shows the enlarged view of the amplitudes and growth rates evolution at early times before the collapse of the interface for the cases considered.
 As shown in figure\ \ref{comp_sim_amps_grs}, the flame interfaces were compressed to the minimum values faster for higher incident Mach numbers.
 The initial post-shock amplitude growth toward the burnt gas also showed the same tendency with the increase of Mach number at time before 0.075 $t_f$.
 Also, as shown in figure\ \ref{comp_sim_amp_s}, the growth rate mildly fluctuated within 0.075 $t_f$ for small Mach numbers comparing to the larger Mach numbers.
-Surprisingly, the growth rate of all cases considered decayed with the rate close to each other from approximately 0.075$t_f$ until when the mushroom-cap started to disconnect from the main spike.
-The sharp decrease of amplitude for example at 0.73$t_f$ for $M_s$=1.53 implying the first separation of the flame tip.
-Then amplitude of the remained structure kept growing until the flame burnt out the gas along the funnel neck as shown in figure\ \ref{sim_M19sfi} (10th to 11th frame) at approximately 1$t_f$ for all the cases, denoted by the sharp decrease of amplitude starting from the case of higher Mach numbers.
+Surprisingly, the growth rate of all cases considered decayed with the rate close to each other from approximately 0.075 $t_f$ until when the mushroom-cap started to disconnect from the main spike.
+The sharp decrease of amplitude for example at 0.73 $t_f$ for the case of $M_s$=1.53 implies the first separation of the flame tip.
+Then amplitude of the remained structure kept growing until the flame burnt out the gas along the funnel neck as shown in figure\ \ref{sim_M19sfi} (10th to 11th frame) at approximately 1 $t_f$ for all the cases, denoted by the sharp decrease of amplitudes starting from the case of higher Mach numbers.
 The fact that the amplitude growth is weakly influenced by the incident Mach number might suggest that the later flame development is not solely controlled by an inert RM instability.
 At last, as demonstrated in figure\ \ref{comp_sim_amps4}, the flame amplitudes all decayed and asymptoted to a value about half the initial state while the rates asymptoted to approximately zero for the cases of $M_s=$1.53, 1.75 and 1.9.
 The only exception is the $M_s$=2.5 case, where the decay rate of the flame amplitude gradually passed 0 and asymptoted to 12 m/s over the time of the calculation.
-The saturation of the amplitudes growth is indicative of the saturation to a new cellular structure controlled Landau-Darrieus instability, while the non-steadyness observed at $M_s = $2.5 is attributed to the typical chaotic dynamics of cellular flames \citep{sivashinsky1983instabilities}, since for a stronger shock, the higher compression of the gas ahead of the flame leads to thinner flames, allowing them to evolve in an essentially larger channel.
+The saturation of the amplitudes growth is indicative of the saturation to a new cellular structure controlled Landau-Darrieus instability, while the non-steadyness observed at $M_s = $2.5 is attributed to the typical chaotic dynamics of cellular flames \citep{sivashinsky1983instabilities}, For the stronger shock case, the post shock flow reaches higher pressures and temperatures and the flame thickness is reduced.
+For example, the flame thickness at the post shock state for the $M_s = $2.5 case is approximately half the flame thickness for the case of $M_s = $1.9.
+With the higher compression of the gas ahead resulting in thinner flames , the flames evolve in an essentially larger channel.
+It is thus not unreasonable to expect non-linear effects of cells forming and disappearing to become predominant in the cellular dynamics, such as those illustrated in our experiments in Fig.\ \ref{flame_later}.